 If you think you would be in need of kitchen essentials at your new accommodation then yes, you are thinking in the right direction.
 But fortunately, most of the PBSA providers offer halls or furnished student accommodation with well-equipped kitchens having modern electronic appliances like kettles, toasters, ovens, and microwaves and also the basic utensils to cook a hearty meal.

-There are accommodation providers who tie up the third party services like Pinglocker, who are the very first on-demand property concierge platform to assist in providing pre-order kitchen packs.
+There are accommodation providers who tie up third party services like UniKitOut, which are the very first on-demand property concierge platform to assist in providing pre-order kitchen, bedroom and bathroom kits.
 Students moving in can order kitchen packs that include plates, cutlery, a saucepan, frying pan, a couple of bowls, mugs, and other basic utensils mostly used in the kitchen.

 Now when you have this checklist handy, packing bags for your student life abroad won’t be confusing.
 Just go ahead, pack only what is needed the most, and the rest you can always purchase later.
 For more advice on how to deal with moving to college, catch up on more relevant topics in our blog section or stay tuned for more related stuff.